Simon Bridges loses National leadership vote to Todd Muller

 Bridges tweeted a photo of his wife Natalie and daughter Jemima, saying: "More time for the most important job I have.
 Thank you New Zealand."

+Meanwhile Muller, who has stayed quiet publicly throughout his short leadership bid this week, released his first statement.

-In a statement, Muller, 51, said: "There is no Team Todd, there is no Team Nikki, or anyone else – there is only Team National.
+"There is no Team Todd, there is no Team Nikki, or anyone else – there is only Team National," he said.

 "National has always been a coalition of city and country, business and community, conservatives and liberals – National is the party for all New Zealanders.